7 Common Network Issues and How to Resolve Them Fast

 5. Unable to Connect to Local File or Printer Shares

 Most commonly, sharing problems arise due to conflicts between mixed security environments.
-Even different versions of the same operating system sometimes use slightly different security models, which can make interconnection of workstations difficult.
+Even different versions of the same operating system sometimes use slightly different security models, which can make the interconnection of workstations difficult.

 The Quick Fix: We can cure sharing problems most efficiently by drilling down through the possibilities in this order:

-2. Check your firewall(s).
-It's very common for a workstation's firewall to be configured to block file and printer sharing traffic, especially if a new antivirus package is installed that introduces its own firewall.
-Firewall issues can also exist at the hardware level, so ensure that routers or managed switches are passing share traffic within the subnet.
-Speaking of subnet….
+Check your Firewall(s): It's very common for a workstation's firewall to be configured to block file and printer sharing traffic, especially if a new antivirus package is installed that introduces its own firewall.
+Firewall issues can also exist at the hardware level, so ensure that routers or managed switches are passing shared traffic within the subnet.
+Speaking of subnets….

-4. All Windows network adapters will need File and Printer Sharing for Microsoft Networks, Client for Microsoft Networks, and NetBIOS over TCP/IP enabled.
+Check Common Culprits: All Windows network adapters will need File and Printer Sharing for Microsoft Networks, Client for Microsoft Networks, and NetBIOS over TCP/IP enabled.

-• Systems configured with the wrong workgroup or domain.
+Systems configured with the wrong workgroup or domain

-• Network type set to Public.
+Network type set to Public

-• Incorrect NTFS permissions.
+Incorrect NTFS permissions.

-6. Local Network is Unable to Connect to the internet
+6. Local Network is Unable to Connect to the Internet

 The Quick Fix: A router and modem reboot is the first order of business.
-The tracert then utility can be used to identify communication breaks.
+The tracert utility can be used to identify communication breaks.
 It will clearly hiccup on the particular router hop that is causing the problem.
 Contact your ISP with your findings, providing screenshots as necessary.

-The goal is to remove as many middle-men as possible, so that when (not if) you experience a problem, one phone call is all that is required to identify the issue and get technicians to work on it.
+The goal is to remove as many middlemen as possible, so that when (not if) you experience a problem, one phone call is all that is required to identify the issue and get technicians to work on it.

 7. Slow Internet Performance

-This can be especially true on leased lines where dedicated bandwidth is to be expected, but speed tests indicate the network is not reaching it's rated potential.
+This can be especially true on leased lines where dedicated bandwidth is to be expected, but speed tests indicate the network is not reaching its rated potential.

-DNS servers are an often overlooked aspect of internet performance.
+DNS servers are an often-overlooked aspect of internet performance.
 Using incorrect DNS servers can result in routing congestion or load balancing problems.
 While you should typically use your ISP's DNS settings whenever possible, they may actually be routing traffic through overloaded web caches.
 You can temporarily adjust your DNS settings to use OpenDNS instead.

 The Preventive Measure: if internet performance is critical, you'll need to procure adequate connectivity.
 While cable internet may be inexpensive, you could be setting yourself up for frequent jeers from employees.
 A local DSL operator may offer improved reliability for a slightly higher cost, but for the most consistent performance, you may find that an expensive leased line is a requirement for your organization.

-Armed with a deeper knowledge of how your network works, you can be prepared for the inevitable, and can even train end users to troubleshoot simple problems themselves.
+Armed with a deeper knowledge of how your network works, you can be prepared for the inevitable and can even train end users to troubleshoot simple problems themselves.
 Your reputation as a network hero lives on!

 delivered to your inbox.